The “If You Can, Then You Can” of Residential HVAC Maintenance

 How to Clean HVAC Filters in Your Home

-Cleaning filters is as simple as running water over them.
+Cleaning filters is as straightforward as running a specific amount of water over them.
 The key to cleaning an HVAC filter is making certain that you spray the filter in the opposite direction that the air flows through it.
-If you haven't cleaned the filter in a while, one side will be dusty and dirty.
+As an old HVAC maintenance quote goes, “When cleaning, something should always flow in the opposite direction.”
+If you haven’t cleaned the filter in a while, one side will be dusty and dirty.
 The other side will be noticeably cleaner.

-Spray the clean side to knock the filth off the other side.
+As someone with experience will tell you, spraying the clean side helps knock the filth off the other side.

-If you have cleaned the filters several times, it's probably best to replace them.
-That means about once a year because you should clean the HVAC filters in your home every two to four months.
+If you have cleaned the filters several times, it’s probably best to replace them.
+That means about once a year because you should clean the HVAC filters in your home every two to four months, as stated in many articles.
 Sometimes, however, you will need to replace the filters more often.

-If your filters are extremely dirty and you can't seem to get them clean by spraying them with water, replace them.
-If your HVAC unit has dirty filters, it is not only recycling air, it is recycling dust and micro-particles.
-Dust and micro-particles in the air in your home can lead to everything from allergies to asthma and even more serious respiratory problems.
+If your filters are extremely dirty and you can’t seem to get them clean by spraying them with water, replace them.
+This issue is something that can’t be overlooked.
+If your HVAC unit has dirty filters, it is not just recycling air, it is recycling dust and micro-particles – a concerning health fact that I, alongside many other HVAC professionals, have come across.

 Disposable vs Reusable Air Filters

-The argument for reusable air filters is that they are, as the name implies, reusable.
-While they may be slightly more expensive than disposable filters initially, reusable filters may save you money in the long run.
+The argument for reusable air filters is that they are, logically, reusable.
+While they may be slightly more expensive than disposable filters initially, reusable filters may save you money in the long run in the grand business of HVAC maintenance and economy.

 However, reusable filters typically have a lower Minimum Efficiency Reporting Value (MERV) rating than disposable filters.
-A quality reusable filter will only have the capacity to capture 75 percent of the dust, pollen, microfibers, and organics that pass through.
+Various numbers support the statement that a quality reusable filter will only have the capacity to capture 75 percent of the dust, pollen, microfibers, and organics that pass through.

-A typical disposable air filter, on the other hand, will capture 95 percent of aerial debris, or greater.
+A typical disposable air filter, on the other hand, despite being a single-use item, will capture 95 percent of aerial debris, or even a higher amount.

 2. Maintaining Your HVAC Furnace